 In May, she became one of the 14 journalists to participate in the 2018 New Economies Reporting Project with The Media Consortium, as a Climate Solutions Reporting Fellow.

-Jesenia is now one of six journalists to inaugurate the Lenfest Journalism Fellowship program with Philadelphia Media Network in Pennsylvania, to work as a the Latino Communities Reporter at the News Features Desk with editor Cathy Rubin, and mentored by Accountability Reporter Claudia Vargas.
+Jesenia is now one of six journalists to inaugurate the Lenfest Journalism Fellowship program with The Inquirer in Philadelphia, Pennsylvania, to work with editor Cathy Rubin as the Latino Communities Reporter on the News Features Desk, mentored by Accountability Reporter Claudia Vargas.